Tom McCahill: Favorite vehicles

-Sounding Off
+"Sounding Off"

-In a 1958 M.I. article McCahill accused the U.S. Auto Industry of causing the recession and poor auto sales of 1958 by standardizing styling and eliminating factory- or factory-sanctioned racing.
+In a 1958 Mechanix Illustrated article McCahill accused the U.S. auto industry of causing the Recession of 1958 and poor auto sales during that year by standardizing styling and eliminating factory- or factory-sanctioned racing.
 He focused on AMC's George Romney, who claimed that the Rambler handled better than U.S. full-size makes.
 McCahill performed tests to prove him wrong.
-He was at odds with Walter Reuther of the U.A.W. over the issue of poor quality in U.S. cars and the fact that European imports - at the time SAAB and Volvo in particular - were of high quality, outstanding performers and no more costly than a good used car for those who could not afford a new domestic car.
+He was at odds with Walter Reuther of the U.A.W. over the issue of poor quality in U.S. cars and the fact that European imports – at the time SAAB and Volvo in particular – were of high quality, outstanding performers and no more costly than a good used car for those who could not afford a new domestic car.
 McCahill railed against unfair trade with Canada and Europe.
 He demanded that the U.S. stop accepting imports and, in lieu of war reparations, force England, Canada and France (where one could purchase an English or German car, but no U.S. makes) to accept the forced sale of hundreds of thousands of used U.S. cars, a plan which he claimed would increase the sale of new vehicles by more than six million annually over the following five years, thus significantly accelerating the U.S. economy.
-McCahill had become Mechanix Illustrated public face, and the industry quickly realized that his review could make or break a product instantly.
+McCahill had become Mechanix Illustrated‘s public face, and the industry quickly realized that his review could make or break a product instantly.
 When he tested the 1948 Oldsmobile Futuramic 98 powered by a flat-head eight-cylinder engine of prewar design, he claimed that depressing the accelerator was like "Stepping on a wet sponge".
 General Motors was incensed over his review of the '48 Olds and scores of angry letters from the corporation, as well as from Olds dealers and owners, came into MI's 'office demanding his firing.
 However, it was widely known that McCahill's report motivated GM into development of Oldsmobile's new overhead-valve, high-compression "Rocket V8" engine, which made its début the following year in the 1949 "98."
 The format of the engine was filtered down to the smaller and lighter body/chassis used for Oldsmobile's lowest-price "76" series (powered by six-cylinder engines) and to create the Olds "Rocket 88."
 The Rocket V8 performed even better than in the bigger and heavier 98, thereby creating a whole new image for Olds and set the stage for similar designed V8 engines throughout Detroit over the next few years.